gwhobbs/TrueToneFixer/README.md

 ## Credits

-The immplementation of True Tone control in Shifty was used as a reference.
+The implementation of True Tone control in [Shifty](https://github.com/thompsonate/Shifty) was used as a reference.